mramshaw/NoteM/TestPlan.md

 It is sometimes possible to separate these (bug/crash reports when developing are not normally serious).

-But for practical reasons it is probably best to always have this enabled.
+But for practical reasons it is probably best to always have bug/crash reporting enabled during development.

 #### Release tagging

-In order to be better able to ___triage___ bug/crash reports, robust release versions (and tagging) shoudl be employed.
+In order to be better able to ___triage___ bug/crash reports, robust release versions (and tagging) should be employed.

+[SemVer](http://semver.org/) release versions should be used for each release.

 ## To Do